 Proximity Has the Throne

 The proximity factor is based on how close a business is to the point of search.
 In 2015, it held the number four spot, and now it sits high and mighty at number one.
 For local businesses, this was a big change.
 The problem is that many people are willing to drive a bit farther for a higher-quality product or service.
-Though convenience plays a big role in how users make their purchases, quality is more often than not worth the extra bit of money, gas, or mileage.
+Though convenience plays a significant role in how users make their purchases, quality is often not worth the extra bit of money.
+Proximity has a larger role now than in previous years.
+Local SEOs can instill a solid strategy to beat the odds and push businesses to ranks.
+Also, businesses should consider the proximity of the address.
+Though it dropped from #16 to #50 in 2015 and 2017.
+It is still important to consider when a business is looking for customers outside the city.
+Hotels and amusement parks, for example, would benefit from examining this factor in closer detail.

 Link Signals

 Linkage is loved.
-Authority is greatly determined by the quality, quantity and diversity of links, both inbound and outbound.
+Authority is greatly determined by the quality, quantity, and diversity of links, both inbound and outbound.
 The acquisition of reputable links is a bit of a balancing act.
 Having links in either direction that aren’t of the highest quality can hurt you; not having enough high-quality links might make a headache of your ranking efforts.

 Citations On Downward Trend